 Other factors improving PepsiCo’s agricultural water-use efficiency include introducing PepsiCo's "Irrigation Water Efficiency Toolkit," creating a global “irrigation water champions network,” improvements to water scheduling practices and technology, optimizing planting windows and shifting to more efficient irrigation technology.

 PepsiCo recognizes that watershed health and giving back water we have used is critical to the continuity of our business, our social license to operate and the health of our communities.
-We are driving multiple initiatives to help us meet our water replenishment goal and improve overall ecosystem health and biodiversity, including groundwater recharge, reforestation, landscape restoration and biodiversity improvements and wetlands restoration.
+We are driving multiple initiatives to help us meet our water replenishment goal to replenish more than 100% of the water we draw for our operations in high-risk watersheds by 2030 and improve overall ecosystem health and biodiversity, including groundwater recharge, reforestation, landscape restoration and biodiversity improvements and wetlands restoration.

 Groundwater recharge and community engagement in India